SasinduDilshara/dataTypes/README.md

+# dataTypes
-# dataTypeshis project is use to map data types betweeen ballerina and postgresql
+This project is use to map data types betweeen ballerina and postgresql